sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 Reference Lesson: <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d4-dusk-mongoose" target="_blank">Mongoose</a>

+Ok, honestly we could get by with all our database code in `server.js`.
+But, as our apps grow and get more complex, we'll want to make our code more modular.
+The examples we've seen, with `/models/index.js` and `models/foods.js` (etc.) are built to be really modular and work well as we grow.
+We'll follow that format.

 1. Create a `models` directory in the root directory of your Express project.
 Inside the `models` directory, create an `index.js` file.
 The `index.js` file should require mongoose and connect to your app's mongoose db.

 1. Create a `post.js` file in the `models` directory.
-Set up a schema and a model for posts.
-Set `post.js`'s `module.exports` to be the post model.
+In the `post.js` file, set up a schema and a model for posts.
+Set `post.js`'s `module.exports` to be the Post model.

-1. Modify `models/index.js` to have it incorporate your post model.
+1. Modify `models/index.js` to have it incorporate your Post model.
 It will need to:
     - require your model from the other file
     - add your model to `index.js`'s `module.exports`